 Course explores the historical and aesthetic development of Latin American cinema from its origins to the current post-national era.

-Prerequisites: Communication 234, Spanish 250, or Permission of Chair.
+(Cross-listed with LAS 374) Prerequisites: COMM 234, SPAN 250, or permission of chair.

 SPAN 396 History and Literature of Medieval Spain